 Meet Our Staff

 Hello.
-I am Dr. Eric Aprill (he/him, gay-identified), and I am a Postdoctoral Fellow and Staff Therapist at Freelife Behavioral Health.
+I am Dr. Eric Aprill (he/him, gay-identified), and I am a Staff Therapist at Freelife Behavioral Health.
 Although we haven't met yet, I am proud of you for taking the next steps in your therapeutic journey.
 It can be difficult to take those steps, whether for the first, second, or third time.
 Throughout life, we are faced with a variety of experiences, some of which are incredibly vulnerable that create lasting impacts on our lives.
 Those vulnerable experiences can cause us to feel stuck, sad, anxious, ashamed, and overwhelmed.
 Through therapy, together, we can process those vulnerable experiences that you lived through, learn how those experiences impact your life, learn how to cope with them, and eventually heal from them.
 Ultimately letting you move towards a happier, healthier life.

 In therapy, I bring a genuine soft-heartedness, curiosity, and acceptance.
 Together, we can create goals that meet your needs to help you grow in ways to live a more self-led, authentic life.
 To help you achieve those goals, I utilize an integrative and collaborative approach to build a non-judgmental space where you will feel safe to process your experiences and help various parts of yourself heal.